Twitchfire plot in the Hero AU

 Your Name

-What is red on her is a light teal on her, and what is yellow is blue.
+What is red on Sunbird is a light teal on her, and what is yellow is blue.
 The black is left exactly the same, except for bright teal lining around the eyes of her mask, creating a better contrast against her eyes which are mostly a deep ocean blue with sky blue irises.
 It looks to be the only artistic liberty taken with the form other than the color changes.

 "So...
 What's with the colors?"